dg499/AWSCarRekogEngine/README.md

 #AWS NJIT CS 643 Car Recognition Service

-This is a sample that demonstrates an image recognition pipeline in AWS, using two EC2 instances, S3, SQS,and Rekognition using the AWS SDK for Java.
+This is a poc app that demonstrates an image recognition pipeline in AWS, using two EC2 instances, S3, SQS,and Rekognition using the AWS SDK for Java.

 ## Prerequisites